MoMI-G/MoMI-G/docs/source/quick_start.rst

 Custom Backend For Latest VG
 -------

 If you want to use the latest version of vg, you have to change the version of vg used on backend server due to the compatibility of xg binary format.
-Therefore, we recommend to use a custom build of docker binary.
+Therefore, we recommend using a custom build of docker binary.

 First, you modify the first line of ``Dockerfile.backend`` to set vg's version you used.